 Duck Fat Potatoes

-- red potatoes
+- 2 lbs red potatoes about 8 small ones

-- duck fat
+- 2 tbsps duck fat

-- salt and pepper
+- salt and pepper to taste

 - 1 red onion halved and sliced thin